wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.9     New Forum Administration, a handy single screen to manage all forums
+         Alerts: Link in Friendship request alert now goes to user's page to accept/reject
+         Forums: Added no_permission_msg to wps-forum-comment shortcode (relevant to forum security)

 14.8     Forums: Updated forum-show-posts shortcode with bug fix for multi-site installations
          Forums: After adding new post, new post is shown (instead of forum posts list)